zhulinn/ProductManagement/README.md

 # ProductManagement

-A Java Web Application using Servlet JSP &amp; JDBC This is demo Simple web application using jsp,servlet &amp; Jdbc. <br><br>
+This is demo Simple web application using jsp,servlet &amp; Jdbc. <br><br>
 <b>It includes the following functions:</b>
 * Login